sonu2164/Sample-react-nodejs-opalAuth-todolist/README.md

 4. **Start the Application**:
    *Start the server*
-   -Before starting the server, make .env (use .env.example in this repo) file in 'backend' folder.
+   -Before starting the server, make .env (use .env.example in backend folder) file in 'backend' folder.

    Now execute the following commands in `server` directory to start the server:
    ```bash